ABadCoder1234/utol/README.md

 Q: Will I ever get rid of word commands entirely?

 A: Probably not, there has to be a way to troubleshoot, like using modbreak.
-I don't want it to be obviuos but I want it there
+I don't want it to be obvious but I want it there